mebibou/node-betaseries/README.md

 Check out the [tests](https://github.com/mebibou/node-betaseries/tree/master/test) to see how to use it.

+You can also have the complete API documentation here : http://www.betaseries.com/api/docs

 ## Contribute

 To contribute to the project, read the [Contribution guidelines](https://github.com/mebibou/node-betaseries/blob/master/CONTRIBUTING.md).